BUTR/Bannerlord.PlayerSwitcher/README.md

 # Bannerlord.PlayerSwitcher

-Created by Cheyros, maintained by the BUTR Team.
+Created by Cheyron, maintained by the BUTR Team.
 Ported to e1.7.0/e1.8.0.